 The Registrar shall continue to maintain the Lock on the disputed domain name during the pendency of any [judicial proceedings and] arbitration, as applicable.

-[The arbitration will be conducted in accordance with the law as mutually agreed to by the parties; if the parties are unable to agree, then the IGO Complainant may nominate the applicable law to be either that of the relevant registrar’s principal office or where the respondent is resident.]
+[The arbitration will be conducted in accordance with the law as mutually agreed to by the parties.]

-OR
+-- OR --

-[The arbitration will be conducted in accordance with the law of the relevant registrar’s principal office or where the respondent is resident, as agreed by the parties.
+[At the election of the Complainant, the arbitration will be conducted in accordance with the law of the relevant registrar’s principal office or where the respondent is resident.
 If either party raises concerns to the arbitral tribunal that the law of the registrar’s principal office or the respondent’s place of residence does not have a satisfactory cause of action related to the parties’ dispute, the arbitral tribunal may request submissions from the parties as to the suggested applicable law or principles of law (which may include UDRP case precedent) to be applied.]

+* * * Note that with respect to the second sentence in the immediately above bracketed option, IGO members of the EPDP team have raised concerns that some jurisdictions may not have a substantive cause of action for the parties to invoke.

 In addition, the following non- exhaustive general principles (which can be further developed by the expected Implementation Review Team) shall govern all arbitral proceedings conducted through this process: